Sam Ahkeah: Personal life

-Ahkeah married Frances Descheene Ahkeah and together they shared 11 children.
-Their children are named Edith Ahkeah, Margaret Ahkeah, Lucy Ahkeah, Nora Ahkeah, Fannie Ahkeah, Elenor Ahkeah, Curtis Ahkeah, Robert Ahkeah, Bryson Ahkeah, and Rodger W. Ahkeah Sr. Ahkeah's daughter Elenor was heavily involved with the Navajo community, devoting her time to educating the youth.
+Ahkeah married Frances Descheene Ahkeah and together they shared 10 children.
+Their children are named Margaret Ahkeah, Lucy Ahkeah, Nora Ahkeah, Fannie Ahkeah, Elenor Ahkeah, Curtis Ahkeah, Robert Ahkeah, Bryson Ahkeah, and Rodger W. Ahkeah Sr. Ahkeah's daughter Elenor was heavily involved with the Navajo community, devoting her time to educating the youth.
 Elenor Ahkeah married Herbert T. Clah, whose father was also a Navajo Nation chairman.

+Ahkeah later married Doris Begay.
+Their daughter Edith Ahkeah (d.
+2023) served the Navajo community through the Indian Health Service, working for over three decades as a nurse, case manager, and hospital supervisor at Northern Navajo Medical Center in Shiprock, New Mexico.

 On December 5, 1967, at the age of 71, Ahkeah died after being ill for many months prior.
 Ahkeah had been admitted to Shiprock Indian Health Services the week before and where he had stayed until his death.